pybind/pybind11/docs/compiling.rst

 Since pybind11 is a template library, ``pybind11_add_module`` adds compiler flags to ensure high quality code generation without bloat arising from long symbol names and duplication of code in different translation units.
-The additional flags enable LTO (Link Time Optimization), set default visibility to *hidden* and strip unneeded symbols.
+It sets default visibility to *hidden*, which is required for some pybind11 features and functionality when attempting to load multiple pybind11 modules compiled under different pybind11 versions.
+It also adds additional flags enabling LTO (Link Time Optimization) and strip unneeded symbols.
 See the :ref:`FAQ entry <faq:symhidden>` for a more detailed explanation.
-These optimizations are never applied in ``Debug`` mode.
+These latter optimizations are never applied in ``Debug`` mode.
 If ``NO_EXTRAS`` is given, they will always be disabled, even in ``Release`` mode.
 However, this will result in code bloat and is generally not recommended.

 As stated above, LTO is enabled by default.
 Some newer compilers also support different flavors of LTO such as `ThinLTO`_.
 Setting ``THIN_LTO`` will cause